cannin/gsoc_2023_pytorch_pathway_commons/README.md

 1. Data Preprocessing: For the creation of this sample dataset, the data_clinical_patient.txt and data_clinical_patient.txt were merged based on the patient identifier.
    After which, the only columns kept were the sample identifier, patient identifier and overall survival(months) of each patient.
-   Next, the merged dataset was merged with the data_mrna_seq_v2_rsem.txt on the sample identifiers.
+   Then, the Gene expression features (N=9288) that overlapped with biological network data from Pathway Commonswere extracted from the data_mrna_seq_v2_rsem.txt dataset, this was        then merged with the first merged data based on the sample identifiers.
+Additionally, overall survival time in months was extracted as the value to be predicted.
    Then this new dataset was splitted into X and y which represents features and labels.
    In this stage, work was also done on creating training, test and validation splits for modelling using the 60:20:20 rule for the brca_tcga and the 70:30 rule for acc_tcga